olastor/paperify/README.md

 $ yarn && yarn start
 ```

 then navigate your browser to [http://localhost:4200](http://localhost:4200).
-For more information visit [https://cli.angular.io/](https://cli.angular.io/).

 ## Production